-Disordered eating behaviors have been identified in both male and female athletes.
-131,166 A total of 10% to 15% of boys who participate in weight-sensitive sports practice unhealthy weight loss behaviors.
-131,166 Eleven percent of wrestlers have been found to have eating disorders or disordered eating, 166 and up to 45% of wrestlers were at risk of developing an eating disorder.
-129,167,168 Several studies 169-171 revealed a high prevalence of eating disorders in female athletes involved in weight-sensitive sports.
-Sixty percent of average-weight girls and 18% of underweight girls involved in swimming were attempting to lose weight.
-172 Thus, both males and females may develop dysmorphia, disordered eating, and eating disorders as a consequence of their efforts to lose weight for their activities.
-The female athlete triad is a relationship among disordered eating, altered menstrual function, and abnormal bone mineralization.
-160,173,174 Amenorrhea occurs as a result of decreased pulsatile release of GnRH from the hypothalamus, 157 which leads to fewer LH and FSH pulses from the anterior pituitary.
-175 Osteoporosis can result from decreased estrogen or IGF I^{153,154} and from excess cortisol production.
-155 than did athletes in non-weight-restricted sports.^{175-177} Athletes whose bodies differ from the "ideal" physique of the sport may also be at higher risk for developing disordered eating.20 Some experts have surmised that the demands of the athletic subculture may involve inherent risk for the development of unhealthy weight control behaviors.
+Disordered eating behaviors have been identified in both male and female athletes.^{131,166} A total of 10% to 15% of boys who participate in weight-sensitive sports practice unhealthy weight loss behaviors.^{131,166} Eleven percent of wrestlers have been found to have eating disorders or disordered eating,166 and up to 45% of wrestlers were at risk of developing an eating disorder.^{129,167,168} Several studies169-171 revealed a high prevalence of eating disorders in female athletes involved in weight-sensitive sports.
+Sixty percent of average-weight girls and 18% of underweight girls involved in swimming were attempting to lose weight.172 Thus, both males and females may develop dysmorphia, disordered eating, and eating disorders as a consequence of their efforts to lose weight for their activities.
+The female athlete triad is a relationship among disordered eating, altered menstrual function, and abnormal bone mineralization.^{160,173,174} Amenorrhea occurs as a result of decreased pulsatile release of GnRH from the hypothalamus,157 which leads to fewer LH and FSH pulses from the anterior pituitary.175 Osteoporosis can result from decreased estrogen or IGF I153,154 and from excess cortisol production.155

+Athletes competing in aesthetic sports had the highest indicators of eating disorders.176 Those who participated in weightmatched sports also showed higher levels of disordered eating than did athletes in non-weight-restricted sports.^{175-177} Athletes whose bodies differ from the "ideal" physique of the sport may also be at higher risk for developing disordered eating.20 Some experts have surmised that the demands of the athletic subculture may involve inherent risk for the development of unhealthy weight control behaviors.
 Subclinical eating disorders in athletes have been associated with dieting to enhance appearance or improve health or dieting because someone (eg, coach, peer) recommended it.45